XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 # Write a smart contract

-Lets create a simple incrementer.sol in the contracts folder , the incrementer contract should have:
+Now, create a simple incrementer.sol in the contracts folder.
+The incrementer contract should have:

 - a constructor that initializes the `int32` value to the given `init_value`,
 - a `inc` method to increment the state value,